I-SpiTfire-U/Pink-Fox-Engine/README.md

 - [X] Create a scene manager and a basic scene interface to use for different scene types in the future
 - [X] Set up interfaces for components such as audio managers, input managers, and others
 - [X] Create a few basic collision object types and a simple collision system to test for collisions between them
-- [X] Create a basic texture class to use for any future graphics drawing needs and make a few functions for creating basic shape textures like rectangles and circles
+- [X] Create a basic texture class to use for any future graphics Rendering needs and make a few functions for creating basic shape textures like rectangles and circles
 - [X] Create a sprite class and an interface for it to inherit off of that other sprite types can use such as an animated sprite
 - [X] Create an animation system that utilizes texture atlases
 - [X] Abstract the main engine code away from the developer so they can focus on their game instead of messing with engine settings